 - Fire Insurance: Compensates the insured for the loss or damage suffered by reason of certain defined subject matter being damaged or destroyed by fire.

 - Marine Insurance: In this contract, the insurer agrees to reimburse the owner of a ship or cargo against risks, which are incidental to marine adventures.
 It also includes insurance of the risk of loss of freight due to the cargo.
 Policies related to the same include Time Policy, Voyage Policy(for cargo), Floating Policy.

 - Health Insurance: It covers the cost of healthcare.
 An individual or his entire family can be insured.

 - Motor Vehicle Insurance: Covers two-wheelers, private cars from accidents or natural calamities.
-Also covers the liabilities arising out of third party damage/injury.
+It also covers the liabilities arising out of third party damage/injury.

-- Education Insurance: Helps to get the sum amount when child reaches for higher education.
+- Education Insurance: Helps to get the sum amount when the child reaches for higher education.

 Ace your exam preparation downloading Entri.

 - Life Cover under Pradhan Matri Jan Dhan Yojana (PMJDY).